Welcome

 George William Fairholm - publican (January 2026)

-I have added an item about George and his family living in Staffordshire.
+I have added an item about George and his family living in Staffordshire under the English Southwell branch.

 James & Annie Fairholm - family photograph (January 2026)